 Maasai Academy is located in a remote region of Kenyan Maasailand.
 The community initially set up the school in a disused church, to provide a better education for their children.
-There are currently 150 children at the school, and 11 members of staff.
+There are now 222 children and 11 members of staff at the school.